big-data-lab-team/big-data-lab-team.github.io/GETTING_STARTED.md

 ## Core values

-Content-wise, the lab is committed to the following values:
+The lab is committed to the following values:
 1. High quality is
 preferable to high quantity.
 2. Technical quality is a requirement to